Gym Equipment

 How Do I Build My Glutes?

-Aside from incorporating regular strength-based exercises using the machines as mentioned in this article, what’s equally important is nutrition.
 You need to eat enough protein to help your muscles rebuild after workouts, carbs to provide energy, and fruits and veggies to meet your vitamin and mineral needs.

 As your strength improves and you find your workout becoming a little too easy you can begin to incorporate heavy weights.
 It’s always important to go slow and focus on form.
 If you move too quickly, you may end placing more emphasis on the wrong muscles.